-Both DA-SMACOF and DA-PWC have ime(compute) and space(memory) complexity of $O(N^2)$ ich limits their applicability to large problems.
-To overcome this difficulty, we adopted a technique called Majorizing Interpolation MDS (MI-MDS) [29], which is a simple interpolation approach based on pre-mapped MDS result of a sample set selected from the given data.
+Although using DA on clustering and dimension reduction can generate robust result, both DA-PWC and DA-SMACOF have time(compute) and space(memory) complexity of $O(N^2)$ which limits their applicability to large problems.
+Figure 5 illustrates that DA-MDS is applicable to other clustering algorithms.
+We will in a later paper describe how to improve DA-PWC performance to O(N) behavior in many circumstances.
+To overcome this difficulty, we adopted a technique called Majorizing Interpolation MDS (MI-MDS) [27], which is a simple interpolation approach based on pre-mapped MDS result of a sample set selected from the given data.

-This algorithm's basic idea is to map out-of-sample data into target dimension space by est neighbor (k-NN) interpolation without running full MDS on all of them.
+This algorithm's basic idea is to map out-of-sample data into target dimension space by k nearest neighbor (k-NN) interpolation without running full MDS on all of them.
 We added the function which can assign the out-of-sample data into designated cluster without running full PWC.
 Compare to existing MDS and PWC methods, this interpolation algorithm only need O(N) memory and time to execute.
 Furthermore, it's a pleasingly parallel application that it is highly efficient on multiple compute nodes.
 As described in following section we then divide full sample into regions and refine the clustering in small regions with computational modest cost.